gitstua/ghas-alerts-action/README.md

 # GHAS Alerts Action

-This GitHub Action retrieves the GHAS (GitHub Advanced Security) alerts that have been closed prior to a specific pull request (PR).
+This GitHub Action retrieves the GHAS (GitHub Advanced Security) Code Scanning alerts.

+ The action will fetch the closed GHAS alerts on the main branch and also any on the specified PR and add these as a comment on the PR.
+If you re-run the action, it will update the existing comment with the latest information.

+This can be helpful to reenforce to a reviwer of a PR that they are also responsible for any dismissed alerts.

+> [!WARNING]
+> This Action is provided as an untested sample only and is not officially supported as a product of GitHub.
+GitHub does not provide support for this Action.

+> [!CAUTION]
+> USE AT OWN RISK

 ## Usage

 To use this action, you need to provide the PR number and the repository name as inputs.
-The action will then fetch and output the closed GHAS alerts.

 ```yaml
 name: GHAS Alerts